-- Through standard fees – these could be fees used in opening the account, or annual fees that one needs to pay to make the account operational.
+- Standard fees – these could be fees used in opening the account, or annual fees that one needs to pay to make the account operational.

-There are also types of transaction fees – such as transfer fee, cash advance fee, and foreign transaction fee.
+There are also types of transaction fees – such as transfer fees, cash advance fees, and foreign transaction fees.
 We will deal with these later in articles in the future.

 - Through penalty fees.
-These are returned payment, over-the-limit fee, and late payments.
+These are returned payments, over-the-limit fees, and late payments.
 For instance, when a late payment is made after the grace period, usually 25-30 days, interest is charged on top of that payment.
 Banks depend on late payments to make this money.